CONTACT US

 Marketers can also use software like Sniffie to monitor ecommerce prices across different channels and alter their price difference threshold according to market segments and demand elasticity.

-Weber’s Law To Pricing?
+Weber’s Law to pricing?

 When you understand how your consumers will perceive a change in price, you can better position yourself on what the price difference threshold for your products or services should look like.